[DB] Introduction to SQL

 -

-ALTER TABLE r DROP A
+ALTER TABLE r DROP A-

-is the name of an attribute of relationr
+Ais the name of an attribute of relationr - Drop attributes from a relation

 -